elizabeth524/Capstone-Project/README.md

 ## Building a Model

-I will build a Naive Bayes model that the wine maker can utilize to predict how well their current wines will perform.
+I will build a Multinomial Naive Bayes model that the wine maker can utilize to predict how well their current wines will perform.

 ### Data Cleaning

-I am dropping columns that are missing high numbers of values (designation, region_1, region_2) and dropping taster info (taster_name, taster_twitter_handle) and title as these columns should not impact point value.
+I am dropping columns that are missing high numbers of values:
+* designation
+* region_1
+* region_2

+I am also dropping columns should not impact point value.:
+* taster_name
+* taster_twitter_handle
+* title

 ![Point Distribution](https://github.com/elizabeth524/Capstone-Project/blob/main/Images/Point_Distribution.jpeg)